 So, if you have several solar installation projects, you’re financially much better off getting your own workers trained to complete the installation yourself.

-You can save you an average of $5,000 per home, which compounds overtime and can make solar work in your favor after you add up all additional margin solar brings to your home value.
+You can save you an average of $5,000 per home, which compounds over time and can make solar work in your favor after adding up all additional margin solar brings to your home value.

 How Do I Find Installers?

 If you decide against having your workers trained, you’ll need to partner with qualified installers in your area.

 In that case, ask around for references to find skilled professionals.
 You can also search online to see which companies in your area employ qualified workers.